Simple Passive Design Strategies for Building in a Hot and Dry Climate

 The strategies to consider when designing are as follows:

-- By protecting the roof from harsh direct weather, such as rain and sunshine, rooftop gardening can improve a roof's life.
+• By protecting the roof from harsh direct weather, such as rain and sunshine, rooftop gardening can enhance the life of a roof.

 7. Water: A cooling element

 Water may significantly change the cooling capacity of a hot region due to its natural cooling propensity.
 Every tiny detail counts since the rise in energy use is a constant issue.
-Passive design is a step towards making an impact for both the user and the environment.
+Passive design strategies in architecture is a step towards making an impact for both the user and the environment.

 8. Use of Materials